 |Supply Type||Deflationary (a finite amount of bitcoin will be made)||Inflationary (much like fiat currency, where more tokens can be made over time)|

-Both Bitcoin vs Ethereum operate on what is called “blockchain” technology, however, Ethereum’s is far more robust allowing for the building of decentralized applications to be built on top of it.
+Both operate on what is called “blockchain” technology, however, Ethereum’s is far more robust allowing for the building of decentralized applications to be built on top of it.
 Ethereum is an advancement based on the principle of the blockchain, that supports Bitcoin but with a purpose that does not compete with Bitcoin.
-If we compare Ethereum vs Bitcoin, Bitcoin is a more stable currency.
-However, Ethereum promises to enclose a wider range of applications with Ether.

-This has a been a guide to the top differences between Bitcoin vs Ethereum.
-Here we also discuss the Bitcoin and Ethereum differences with examples, infographics, and comparison table.
+This has been a guide to Bitcoin vs Ethereum.
+Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in finance –